Hetwin/sandbox/README.md

 docker container start ds
 ```

 Please keep in mind that the name of the docker container should be unique.
-If you want to **run** the docker container again, you have to remove it first or give the new container another name.
+If you want to **run** the docker container again, you have to remove it first or give the new container another unique name.
 You can remove the container with the command

 ```bash
 docker container rm ds
 ```